-Organic pollutants are human-made, long-lasting, and toxic lipophilic substances that pose significant environmental health concerns (43, 44).
-These compounds are classified as either persistent organic pollutants (POPs) or non-persistent organic pollutants (NPOPs) based on their capacity to persist in the environment.
-While POPs are known for their long-term bioaccumulation, even NPOPs are toxic and can disrupt physiological pathways, despite their relatively transient presence in biological systems (11, 45).
-POPs include polycyclic aromatic hydrocarbons (PAHs), halogenated aromatic hydrocarbons (HAHs), organochlorine pesticides, polychlorinated biphenyls (PCBs), and chemical by-products like dioxins (45-47).
-PAHs, such as benzo[a]pyrene (BaP), and HAHs, such as 2,3,7,8-tetrachlorodibenzo-p-dioxin (TCDD) (11,13,28,39) have prolonged half-life and are commonly formed through cigarette smoking, consumption of grilled and smoked foods, and fossil fuels (48).
+Organic pollutants are human-made, long-lasting, and toxic lipophilic substances that pose significant environmental and health concerns [43, 44].
+These compounds are classified as either POPs or non-POPs (NPOPs), based on their ability to persist in the environment.
+While POPs are known for their long-term bioaccumulation, even NPOPs are toxic and can disrupt physiological pathways despite their relatively transient presence in biological systems [11, 45].
+POPs include PAHs, halogenated aromatic hydrocarbons (HAHs), organochlorine pesticides, polychlorinated biphenyls (PCBs), and chemical by-products such as dioxins [45-47].
+PAHs, such as benzo[a]pyrene B[a]P, and HAHs, such as 2,3,7,8tetrachlorodibenzo-p-dioxin (TCDD) [11, 13, 28, 39], have prolonged half-lives and are commonly formed through cigarette smoking, the consumption of grilled and smoked foods, and the burning of fossil fuels [48].

-The association between prolonged human exposure to POPs and elevated risk of T2DM has been recently explored (44).
-For example, Ruzzin and his group have reported that Sprague-Dawley rats fed for 28 days with a high-fat diet (HFD) containing POPs developed impaired insulin action, reduced ISGU in the skeletal muscle and adipose tissue, and suppressed insulin-mediated glucose production in the liver compared to control rats (49).
-These observations have been confirmed at the in vitro levels, in which treating differentiated 3T3-L1 adipocytes with a POPs mixture for 48 h reduced ISGU (49).
-Human studies also support the link between POP exposure and T2DM prevalence.
-A cross-sectional prospective study involving 2,016 adults demonstrated a strong correlation between serum concentration of POPs and T2DM risk, with organochlorines and PCB-153 showing the strongest association (50).
-Similarly, a nested case-control study of 300 American Indians reported a positive, but not significant, association between the serum concentration of POPs, particularly PCB-151, and the incidence and risk of diabetes (46).
-An interesting study conducted on Chinese females investigating the impact of exposure to PAHs, kitchen ventilation, and exhaled nitric oxide (NO) showed that the prolonged inhalation of PAHs and NO fractions emitted during cooking was associated with an increase in T2DM prevalence among cooking females, highlighting the impact of occupational and environmental exposure to the development of diabetes (51).
-This outcome may be mediated by triggering systemic inflammatory responses and oxidative stress, which disrupt the insulin signaling pathway and glucose metabolism (28,51).
-Another supporting evidence is the observations of Alshaarawy et al., who analyzed 2,769 participants in the National Health and Nutrition Examination Survey (NHANES) from 2001 to 2006 to examine the relationship between urinary monohydroxy-PAH (OH-PAH) metabolites and DM (52).
-The study found a positive link between specific PAH metabolites (e.g., 1-hydroxy naphthalene, 2-hydroxynaphthalene, and 2-hydroxyphenanthrene) and both HbA1c levels and DM prevalence (52).
-Consistent with Alshaarawy's observations, a study using the Korean National Environmental Health Survey (KoNEHS) data from 2015 to 2017 demonstrated associations between PAHs (e.g., 2-hydroxyfluorene) and diabetes (53).
-The study revealed that urinary concentrations of PAHs, along with benzene metabolite trans, trans-muconic acid (t,t-MA), were positively associated with an increased risk of DM and obesity (53).
-While these findings collectively highlight the potential role of PAHs in the development of diabetes, suggesting that urinary PAH metabolites could be a reliable biomarker of DM, these studies also emphasize the need for further research to understand the causal relationship between PAHs and DM (51-53).
+The association between prolonged human exposure to POPs and an elevated risk of T2DM has been recently explored [44].
+Ruzzin and his group reported that Sprague-Dawley rats fed for 28 days with a high-fat diet (HFD) containing POPs developed impaired insulin action, reduced ISGU in skeletal muscle and adipose tissue, and suppressed insulin-mediated glucose production in the liver compared to control rats [49].
+These observations were confirmed in vitro, where treatment of differentiated 3T3-L1 adipocytes with a POP mixture for 48 h reduced ISGU [49].
+A cross-sectional prospective study involving 2016 adults demonstrated a strong correlation between serum concentrations of POPs and T2DM risk, with organochlorines and PCB-153 showing the strongest association [50].
+Similarly, a nested case-control study of 300 American Indians reported a positive, though not statistically significant, association between serum concentrations of POPs-particularly PCB-151-and the incidence and risk of diabetes [46].
+An interesting study conducted on Chinese women investigated the impact of exposure to PAHs, kitchen ventilation, and exhaled nitric oxide (NO), revealing that prolonged inhalation of PAHs and NO fractions emitted during cooking was associated with an increased prevalence of T2DM among women who cook [51].
+This highlights the role of occupational and environmental exposure in diabetes development [51].
+This outcome may be mediated by the triggering of systemic inflammatory responses and oxidative stress, which disrupt insulin signaling pathways and glucose metabolism [28, 51].
+Further supporting evidence comes from the study by Alshaarawy et al. [52], who analyzed 2769 participants in the National Health and Nutrition Examination Survey (NHANES) from 2001 to 2006 to examine the relationship between urinary monohydroxy-PAH (OH-PAH) metabolites and DM.
+The study found a positive association between specific PAH metabolites (e.g., 1-hydroxynaphthalene, 2-hydroxynaphthalene, and 2-hydroxyphenanthrene) and both HbA1c levels and DM prevalence [52].
+Consistent with these findings, a study using Korean National Environmental Health Survey (KoNEHS) data from 2015 to 2017 demonstrated associations between PAHs (e.g., 2-hydroxyfluorene) and diabetes [53].
+The study revealed that urinary concentrations of PAHs, along with the benzene metabolite trans, trans-muconic acid (t,t-MA), were positively associated with increased risk of DM and obesity [53].
+While these findings collectively highlight the potential role of PAHs in the development of diabetes-and suggest that urinary PAH metabolites could serve as reliable biomarkers for DM-they also emphasize the need for further research to understand the causal relationship between PAHs and DM [51-53].

-ARYL HYDROCARBON RECEPTOR (AHR) AND DM

-AhR regulation
+Aryl hydrocarbon receptor (AHR) and DM AhR regulation